wbcmedia/wbcmedia.github.io/2026/draft.md

 (FOC)

-- Newsnight-style interview "we're joined this evening by the new Lord Naff after dramatic scenes earlier at Naff Hall"
-- Gideon reveals his plans for a golf course
+- Newsnight theme tune

+**_Roxy Belmeadows_** : Tonight, on Newsnight, we're joined by the new Lord Naff after dramatic scenes at Naff Hall.
+We'll be discussing his plans for the future and we'll be asking local politician Dr Chris O'Really what these plans might mean for the local economy.
+And given the popularity of the Rod Stewart Pothole, we'll be reporting on a new scheme to open up more potholes around the area.
+But first, I'm joined by Gideon Goldgrabber, the new Lord Naff.

+**_Gideon_** : Good evening Roxy, it's a pleasure to be here.

+**_Roxy Belmeadows_** : You released a statement earlier saying you had "Big Plans".
+Perhaps you could explain these big plans in more detail?

+**_Gideon_** : But of course.
+Well I'm delighted to say that I shall be digging up the entire Naff Hall estate and reshaping it into an exclusive golf course.

+**_Roxy Belmeadows_** : How would you respond to critics who say that most normal people don't like golf?

+**_Gideon_** : Well it's not for them.
+Membership will only be offered to the very very wealthy, and I've already had interest from some very high profile posho's.
+You see, it only needs a few very rich old blokes to pay me a huge membership fee to make the numbers add up, and in turn to make me a very very rich young bloke, do you see.
+It's a win win.

+- We see Chris appear at the side of the curtains

+**_Roxy Belmeadows_** : Mmm, well we're able to speak now with Chris O'Really, via video link from his, err, yacht?
+Thanks for taking the time to speak to us, I know you're incredibly busy.

+**_Chris O'Really_** : Good evening Roxy, it's a pleasure.

+- Someone passes him a cocktail

+**_Roxy Belmeadows_** : These golf course proposals have been somewhat controversial.
+Will they be allowed to go ahead.

-- Joined by local politician Dr Chris O'Really to discuss these plans and their impact on the local environment - "good for the local economy and I've been assured that the environmental impact will be minimal - we just need to do the appropriate due dilligence etc etc"
+**_Chris O'Really_** : Well, I think it will be good for the local economy, we've seen how tourism can give the area a boost - you only have to look at the huge popularity of the Rod Stewart Pothole to see what a lift THAT has given us.
+So yes, I think this golf course will be a good thing and I've been assured that the environmental impact will be negligible.
+We just need to do the appropriate due diligence.

-- Quick weather update, storm Maggie/Irene expected over the next few days
+**_Roxy Belmeadows_** : Well it seems that Wildboarclough will be getting a new exclusive golf course.
+Dr Chris O'Really, Gideon Goldgr..
+I mean Lord Naff, thanks both of you for joining us tonight.

+- Gideon and Chris both "leave"

+**_Roxy Belmeadows_** : And finally with news of a troubling weather outlook, here's Stormy Spaniels.

+**_Stormy Spaniels_** : Thanks Roxy, yes, well, Storm Maggie has been moving across the Atlantic over the past 24 hours and is due to hit the UK tomorrow afternoon.
+It might reach Wildboarclough later that evening, or it might not.

+**_Roxy Belmeadows_** : Thanks Stormy, well that's all for tonight, just a quick look at tomorrow's papers.

+- She picks up a few newspapers, and one-by-one, shows them to the audience
+- She then goes back through the curtain

 ---